massung/racket-canvas-list/README.md

 # Racket List Canvas

-This is a fast-rendering, single-selection, canvas control allowing custom drawing of a filtered, sorted list of items.
+This is a fast-rendering, single-selection, canvas control allowing custom drawing for a list of items.

 ## Example Usage